tonethar/IGME-330-Master/notes/HW-mapbox-3.md

 <hr>

-5) Inspecting and "Cleaning" our data
+6) Inspecting and "Cleaning" our data

-    - Note how although it’s the same data, it is now nicely laid out in rows and columns.
+    - Note above how although it’s the same data, it is now nicely laid out in rows and columns.
     - If we scroll down spreadsheet and look at all the data, we can get a sense of its structure, and if there are any missing or odd values:
       - note that the "Province/State" field is blank for most of the entries - for example, the "US" data (row 227) is for the entire country, and no "Province/State" value is given.
 Contrast this with the "United Kingdom" values (rows 219-225) where 6 of the 7 rows have values for "Province/State"
       - so the "Province/State" field is the only one with missing values, the other fields always have a value